 I hypothesise that the Magical Negro in film continues to live because a lot of the less savoury beliefs about race are still in the American public’s psyche.
 And because so much of art these days is commercial, the great machine needs to ‘give ’em what they know’.

-The presumption is that White audiences do not want to see non-Whites as heroes, and whatever White audiences want the non-Whites will accept.
+The presumption is that White audiences do not want to see people of colour as heroes, and whatever White audiences want Others will accept.
 This rationale hinges upon the interrelation of race and class constructions.
-White people are perceived to be more willing to pay to go to the movies, and so film narratives should pander to White audiences… because all non-Whites are poor and unwilling to pay to go to the movies, don’t you know?
+White people are perceived to be more willing to pay to go to the movies, and so film narratives should pander to White audiences… because, presumably, all people of colour are poor and unwilling to pay to go to the movies, don’t you know?

 I haven’t seen Red Tails.
 It may be a good film or it might be just another oversimplified vindication of war that fails to explore the complex morality that soldiers experience during battle.
 Critics hate it but audiences seem excited about it over on Rotten Tomatoes.
 George Lucas is a big name producer/director/writer, but the latest Star Wars trilogy was panned by critics.
 (Especially by Me.)
 Still, despite his waning allure amongst critics, Lucas’ productions continue to make obscene amounts of money.
 If the reticence to support Lucas’ latest production was ignorance about what audiences are willing to see, then this is yet another example in a long line where Hollywood is choking off possibilities due to its conservative bigotry.

-The trouble is that even when they are entertaining, major films offer a narrow depiction of who non-White minorities are allowed to be.
-Audiences shouldn’t have to grow up with the attitude that White, heterosexual able-bodied men always get to be the heroes, while women, non-Whites and other minorities can sometimes take centre stage, under certain exceptional conditions.
+The trouble is that even when they are entertaining, major films offer a narrow depiction of who and what minorities are allowed to be.
+Audiences shouldn’t have to grow up with the attitude that White, heterosexual able-bodied men always get to be the heroes, while women in general, Black people especially, and other minorities can only sometimes take centre stage, under certain exceptional conditions.

 Big Hollywood studios decry their waning paying audiences and yet they continue bankrolling and validating stereotypes, rather than telling new stories in interesting ways.
-Over on Google+ a couple of weeks a go, I posted an article by famed American film critic Roger Ebert.
-He argues that one of the main reasons film revenue is dropping in the USA is due to lack of variety in the stories being told.
+Famed American film critic Roger Ebert argues that one of the main reasons film revenue is dropping in the USA is due to lack of variety in the stories being told.
 In short, the mainstream movie industry underestimates audiences to its detriment.
 Ebert notes that audiences are in fact willing to pay to watch diverse stories, as evidenced in the rise of the American Netfix subscriptions to foreign-language films.

 Thanks to the internet and the proliferation of technology, the days where big studios controlled the bulk of what we saw and how we watched it are probably numbered.
 New cultural productions online will not necessarily be free of the racist practices that came before, but staying critical about what we watch is a good start.
 Spike Lee argued that minorities need to get out there and create stories for themselves, so that big studios will not continue disempowering the rest of us.
 It’s worth remembering Lee’s words: we all need to stay vigilant about the power embedded within images.
 Mainstream Hollywood limits imaginations and it damages minority groups with condescending, narrow portrayals of culture.